J. E. H. MacDonald: Early years

 MacDonald was born on 12 May 1873 near Durham, England, to an English mother, Margaret (Usher), and a Canadian father, William MacDonald, who was a cabinetmaker.
-In 1887 at the age of 14, he immigrated with his family to Hamilton, Ontario.
+In 1887 at the age of 14, he emigrated with his family to Hamilton, Ontario.
 That year he began his first training as an artist at the Hamilton Art School, where he studied under John Ireland and Arthur Heming.
 In 1889, they moved again to Toronto, where he studied commercial art and became active in the Toronto Art Students' League, a society which believed in sketching out-of-doors.
 He continued his training at the Central Ontario School of Art and Design, where he studied with George Agnew Reid and William Cruikshank.

 In 1894 or 1895, MacDonald took a position as a commercial designer at Grip Ltd., an important commercial art firm, where he further developed his design skills.
 In the coming years, he encouraged his colleagues—including future artist Tom Thomson—to develop their skills as painters.
 In 1899, MacDonald married Joan Lavis, and two years later they had a son, Thoreau.
-MacDonald worked as a designer at Grip Ltd. until 1903, then at Carlton Studio in London from 1903 to 1907, and returned to Grip Ltd. in 1907.
+MacDonald worked as a designer at Grip Ltd. until 1903, then at Carlton Studios in London from 1903 to 1907, and returned to Grip Ltd. in 1907.
 Whilst at Carlton, he worked with Norman Mills Price, William Tracy Wallace, and Albert Angus Turbayne.